Walking simulator: History

 Gone Home has the player explore their character's family's new home, seemingly suddenly abandoned by their family, to discover clues and find out what has happened.

 The first known walking simulator was an indie game, The Forest, developed as an orienteering simulation by Graham Relf for the ZX Spectrum in his spare time.
 Intended to be based around map-making and navigational skills, it allowed the player to navigate a vast virtual forest.
 It eventually received a commercial release, and was praised for its originality.
 A 1980s science fiction successor, Explorer, took place on a forested Earth-like planet and featured 40 billion procedurally generated individual locations, randomly combining graphical components.
 It also had a rudimentary combat system that allowed the player to shoot arrows at ghost-like creatures, as well as a form of fast travel via teleportation.
 However, the game was poorly reviewed by most outlets due to its slow pace, calling it more of a tech demo than a fully-fledged video game.
 Both Explorer and its predecessor were therefore considered commercial failures.

 In 2003, [domestic], an art game developed by Mary Flanagan, reused first-person shooter environments to reconstruct a childhood memory of a fire.
+In 2004, Japanese developer Kikiyama released Yume Nikki, a game in which a girl explores dreams in her mind.
 In 2012, Dear Esther, a walking sim about exploring an unnamed island, was a breakout hit that popularized the modern incarnation of the walking simulator, receiving a large amount of positive critical acclaim.
 Despite receiving backlash, it was seen as a radical concept.
-It was directly followed by Gone Home in 2013, The Vanishing of Ethan Carter in 2014, and, later, Firewatch in 2016.
+It was directly followed by Gone Home in 2013—which was made by many of the team members of the DLC expansion BioShock 2: Minerva's Den, which featured an ending segment similar to walking simulators—The Vanishing of Ethan Carter in 2014, and, later, Firewatch in 2016.
 Walking sims started to be recognized by critics, with three of the 2016 BAFTA Games Award winners being walking simulators.

 As walking sims rose in popularity, some gamers began to voice dissatisfaction with the emerging genre.
 Gamergate, beginning in 2014, added momentum to claims that walking sims are too "feminine" or "political" because they are generally story-focused, do not contain player combat, and often deal with themes such as race, class, and identity.

 Beginning in the 2020s, several walking simulators that made use of the liminal space aesthetic were developed, including Anemoiapolis (2023), The Exit 8 (2023) and Pools (2024).

 Walking simulations remain primarily a product of indie game developers.
 AAA studios have mostly refrained from creating walking sims, although there is a possibility that environments created for standard games could be reused without combat, as in the educational "Discovery Mode" of Assassin's Creed Origins and Odyssey.